llewelsd/DNATransformer/README.md

 		Use for testing the Builder
 	- dna_small_sim_output.txt
 		simulation output from dna_small.txt
+		used for training the small model (DNA_BART_32)
 	- dna_big_output.txt
 		simulation output for 1,000,000 sequences of length 198 Use for testing the DNA_BART_198 model
-		or to test the trainer (if you dare)
+		or to test the trainer (if you dare. took 4 hours in fp16 mode on an RTX 3090)
 		NOTE: is compressed in a .z file because github is extracted when docker is built

+/Results : results of some tests

+	- small_1000.txt
+		results from using the small BART model on the first 1000 sequences in dna_small.txt

 /Models : contains some models